Please review the LEAH program requirements.

 Meet Our Fellows

-Medicine, Nursing, Nutrition, Psychology, Public Health, and Social Work Fellows.
+Medicine, Nursing, Nutrition, Psychology, Social Work, and Public Health Fellows.

 Program Description

-- Clinical Rotation sites: Covenant House, Baylor Teen Clinic, Texas Children's Hospital WOW Clinic, Texas Children's Hospital Adolescent Medicine
+- Clinical Rotation sites: Covenant House Texas (Medical Clinic, Meet Dr. H), Baylor Teen Clinic, Texas Children's Hospital WOW Clinic, Texas Children's Hospital Adolescent Medicine

 - The Baylor College of Medicine-Texas Medical Center Leadership Education in Adolescent Health (BCM-TMC LEAH) training program has been awarded a five-year grant totaling $2.3 million dollars.
 It is one of seven such training programs funded by the Health Resources and Services Administration (HRSA) and the Maternal and Child Health Bureau (MCHB).